Key Takeaway

 What the Data Shows for Ozempic and Weight Loss

-Ozempic contains semaglutide, the same active ingredient found in Wegovy.
+Ozempic contains semaglutide, compounded formulations of the active ingredient found in Wegovy.
 The key difference is dosing: Ozempic is available in 0.5 mg, 1 mg, and 2 mg weekly doses and is FDA-approved for type 2 diabetes, while Wegovy is dosed at up to 2.4 mg weekly and is approved for weight management.
 Because the maximum Ozempic dose is lower, weight loss tends to be somewhat less than what is seen with Wegovy in clinical trials.

 Weight Loss in Diabetes Trials (SUSTAIN Program)